Route of the Pueblos Blancos

 - Bag transfers between hotels.

-- Airport transfers from and back to Malaga airport at specified times, or depart from Ronda for onward travel.
+- Airport transfers from and back to Malaga at specified times, or meet up in Ronda.

 Reviews & Visitors Book